VogelPapaFinn/SmallConfigs/DOCUMENTATION.md

 ```
 /*
 * Hint:
 * There are no attributes without a group.
-You cand find them in the [default] group.
+You cant find them in the [default] group.
- * But you dont need to care about this, just handle them like they dont have a group.
+* But you don't need to care about this, just handle them like they don't have a group.
 * The lib does the job there!
 */

 // Constructor
 // Opens the file 'file' or creates it, if it does not exists.
 config_file(const std::string& file);